lawrencewoodman/vmodem/README.md

 Contributions
 -------------
-If you want to improve this module make a pull request to the [repo](https://github.com/LawrenceWoodman/vmodem) on github.
+If you want to improve this program make a pull request to the [repo](https://github.com/LawrenceWoodman/vmodem) on github.
 Please put any pull requests in a separate branch to ease integration and add a test to prove that it works.

 Licence
 -------